What is the Headline programme?

 Headline joins our Frontline and Firstline programmes, which together, sit at the heart of our mission as a charity; to create social change for children who do not have a safe or stable home, by developing excellent social work practice and leadership.

-based on extensive research and consultation, literature, and existing knowledge-base
+based on extensive research and consultation and literature

 Training and coaching: